amzn/selling-partner-api-docs/references/reports-api/reporttype-values.md

         <p><strong>Promotions Performance Report</strong></p>
         <p><strong>reportType</strong> value:<br>GET_PROMOTION_PERFORMANCE_REPORT</p>
       </td>
-      <td><p>JSON report containing data from promotion campaigns to help vendors optimize their promotions and adjust their advertising strategies.
-The report includes sales from promotions, the types of discounts that were offered, the discount amounts, and how many items were sold as a result of the promotions.
-Currently three promotion types are supported: Best Deal, Lightning Deal, and Price Discount.
-Available to vendors who have the Selling Partner Insights Selling Partner API role and who are registered in Amazon's Brand Registry.</p>
+      <td><p>JSON report containing data from promotion campaigns to help vendors and sellers optimize their promotions and adjust their advertising strategies.
+The report includes sales from promotions, the types of discounts that were offered, and how many items were sold as a result of the promotions.
+Currently, three promotion types are supported for vendors (Best Deal, Lightning Deal, and Price Discount), and two promotion types are supported for sellers (Best Deal and Lightning Deal).
+Available to vendors and sellers who have the Selling Partner Insights Selling Partner API role and who are registered in Amazon's Brand Registry.</p>
       <p>This report accepts the following <b>reportOptions</b> properties:</p>
         <ul>
         <li><b>promotionStartDateFrom</b>.
 The start of a date and time range (in ISO 8601 date time format) used for selecting promotions to report on.
 Be sure to specify the time zone: either UTC or an offset from UTC.</li>